 Welcome to International Port, one of 20 exciting themes featured in The Reading Journey App.

-Each pack consists of 3 copies of 10 carefully selected titles, designed to support independent reading and to encourage reading for pleasure and wider reading.
-The multiple packs are designed to encourage peer to peer discussion, Single copy packs are also available.
+Each pack consists of 10 carefully selected titles, designed to support independent reading and to encourage reading for pleasure and wider reading.

 Packs are curated to include a selection of accessible, challenging books, with the core matching the expected range.